Hanzein/NusArt/README.md

 A smart way to identify paintings based on their type and era

 # About
+NusArt is a mobile app designed to simplify art appreciation.
+Using image recognition and machine learning, it quickly classifies paintings, helping users identify the era and style.
+From Renaissance to Cubism, NusArt aims to make art education accessible, bridging the knowledge gap and enhancing users' art experiences.

 # Bangkit Product-based Capstone Project
-NusArt is built as a requirement for Bangkit 2022's Product-based Capstone Project.
+NusArt is built as a requirement for Bangkit Academy 2023's Batch 2 Product-based Capstone Project.
 This repository is built as an all-in-one access for every repositories used by this project (links to each repo are included below).

 # Team Members
 Member  | Student ID | Path  | Contacts